Warehouse Management System

 Critical data spread across 7 app screens

-Dashboards unreadable from 5-10 meters working distance
+Dashboards unreadable from working distance

 Key Feature 1